CIOSAI/elixir-aoc-2023/README.md

-# Docker Image for Advent of Code in Elixir
+# Docker Container Stack for Advent of Code in Elixir

 [Advent of Code](https://adventofcode.com/)